CoolidgeCornerSchool/helperbees/docs/back_end.md

 ### Setup

+Go to IAM and create a policy granting DynamoDB permissions: GetItem, PutItem, DeleteItem Ours has a name like `LambdaExecutedDynamoDBPolicy`.

+Go to S3 and find the zip file uploaded by `deploy_lambda.py`.
+Ours is in https://helperbees.s3.amazonaws.com/prd/artifacts/functions.zip.

 Go to the Lambda console and create each of the lambdas.
+For each one:
+ * Start with "Author from Scratch"
+ * code entry type: Upload a file from Amazon S3
+ * Amazon S3 link: your S3 zip path
+ * runtime: Python 3.7
+ * handler: users.user_get (the path to each function will be different)
+ * Don't forget to hit `Save`

+Update the Execution role:
+ * By default a new execution role is created.
+For example, `user_get-role-ptk0njrt`
+ * Add `LambdaExecutedDynamoDBPolicy` to the execution role for this lambda.

 ## API Gateway